|

 Every cat parent knows how much cats shed, especially particular breeds like the Persian or Maine Moor cat.
 Felines shed in the spring and autumn to adjust their coat according to the demands of the changing seasons.

 It is best to give your cat a bath once a month and brush it a couple of times a week (long-haired cats can be brushed daily) to tackle the excess shedding and prevent your cat from coughing up excessive hairballs.
-You can also get a lint roller to remove cat hair from the couches, and be sure to vacuum daily, especially when the weather is changing.

 Also Check Out: Why Cat Peed In The Air Vent?